Cookies on this website

 The course will aim to develop your:

-• Repertoire of skills in mathematical and economic modelling, scientific programming, global health financing and related cutting-edge bioinformatics and analytics
+• Repertoire of skills in mathematical and economic modelling including e.g, scientific programming, global health financing, genetics and evolution, spatial analysis and model fitting.

 • Breadth of knowledge of current challenges and issues in global health

-• Range of techniques and tools for communication with key stakeholders from policy, implementation, commercial and research sectors
+• Range of techniques and tools for communication with key stakeholders from policy, implementation, financial and research sectors

 NDM Research Building, breakout area in the lower ground floor